archiewald/blog/_posts/2018-03-03-battleship-MVC.md

 # Model

 And here we go to the `GameModel` class where the game logic is implemented.
-As you can see for each action such as `fireAt()`, besides updating the model, we register an observer or more so then whatever occured in the model can be rendered in the view.
+As you can see for each action such as `fireAt()`, besides updating the model, we register an observer or more so then whatever occurred in the model can be rendered in the view.

 {%  highlight js %}
 class GameModel {